Video Games: The Digital Happy Pill

 In recent months, more and more research has been devoted to finding alternatives to traditional mental health treatments.
 As it turns out, video games offer proven cognitive benefits for those who play regularly.
 Most notably in the development of attentional control, cognitive flexibility and information processing.

 Video games may hold the key to providing extra, affordable, stigma-free mental health treatment around the world.
-So let’s take a look at how they can be a popular yet productive activity in the context of mental health.
+So let’s take a look at how they can be the digital happy pill we all could use.
+In the sense, as a popular yet productive activity in the context of mental health.

 History and Research on Video Games and Mental Health